 The Llanelly Pottery was the last of the large scale potteries in South Wales.
-Sarah Jane Roberts (1859-1935) was the main decorator of the cockerel plates which became its trademark.
+Sarah Jane Roberts (1859-1935) was the main decorator of the cockerel plates which became its trademark in the early part of the twentieth century.
 Her father Thomas Roberts (1833-1904) was a glost fireman and three of her sisters Annie (1856-1886), Margaret (1864-1921) and Elizabeth (1868-1940) were also paintresses although their work was not as well known.

 Thomas’ father William Roberts (1805-c1845) was one of the many potters from Burslem in Staffordshire who moved to South Wales when William Chambers Junior opened the business in 1839.
 According to John Edwards in his 2001 book Llanelli Story of a Town, Chambers: